samlotti/blip-example/README.md

     blip -dir="./html" --rebuild --watch
 ```

-Note that watch will monitor for file changes and rebuild as needed.
+Note that --watch will monitor for file changes and rebuild as needed.

 Generated files will be in the folder